HeinrichAD/bash_ini_parser/README.md

 # Bash INI parser
-Parse a simple ini file to an array.
+Parse a simple ini file or string.

 **Table of Contents**
 - [Intension and inspiration](#intension-and-inspiration)